Vincenwwx/design-patterns/CRTP/README.md

 ```
 ---
 ## Pros & Cons
-This is useful for creating (static) polymorphic behaviors without using virtual functions.
-Therefore, the advantages of this pattern include:
+This approach is beneficial for establishing static polymorphic behaviors without relying on virtual functions.
+The benefits of this pattern encompass:

-- Reduced memory cost as no extra space needed for virtual pointer and table, which can be critical for small classes;
+- Lower memory overhead: There's no need for additional space for a virtual pointer and table.
+This is particularly crucial in some use cases like embedded systems;

-- Reduced time cost for function call: function calla are dispatched directly (not via the vtable) and the compiler has more chance for optimization such as inlining.
+- Faster function calls: Functions are dispatched directly, bypassing the virtual table, allowing the compiler greater opportunities for optimizations like inlining.

-This pattern has centainly disadvantages:
+However, this pattern also has its drawbacks:

-- Less intuitive;
+- Less straightforward to understand;

-- Less flexibility: Derived classes are not addressable via pionter or reference to base classes;
+- Limited flexibility: Derived classes cannot be addressed through a pointer or reference to base classes.

 ```cpp
 // Operations similiar like this are no more possible.